15th-century Flanders, an introduction

 A major trading center

-To understand why Flanders became the site of such intensive artistic production in the fifteenth century, it is useful to consider its place within the wider western European economy.
-Flanders was the most urbanized region of northern Europe in the fourteenth and fifteenth centuries.
+To understand why Flanders became the site of such intensive artistic production in the 15th century, it is useful to consider its place within the wider western European economy.
+Flanders was the most urbanized region of northern Europe in the 14th and 15th centuries.
 Between c.
-1000 and 1300, its town and ports grew in size and number as it became the major center for trade in northern Europe, acting as a nodal point for merchants from England, the Baltic, Italy, and France.
+1000 and 1300, its towns and ports grew in size and number as it became the major center for trade in northern Europe, acting as a nodal point for merchants from England, the Baltic, Italy, and France.
 For this reason, its cities, particularly Bruges and Ghent, became centers of artistic production.

-Tombs of Mary of Burgundy and Charles the Bold in the Church of our Lady in Bruges (photo: Alexey Yakovlev, CC BY-SA 2.0)
+Tombs of Mary of Burgundy and Charles the Bold in the Church of Our Lady, Bruges (photo: Dimitris Kamaras, CC BY 2.0)

-Tombs of Mary of Burgundy and Charles the Bold in the Church of our Lady in Bruges (photo: Alexey Yakovlev, CC BY-SA 2.0)
+Tombs of Mary of Burgundy and Charles the Bold in the Church of Our Lady, Bruges (photo: Dimitris Kamaras, CC BY 2.0)

-Craftsmen of all types—including painters, tapestry manufacturers, manuscript illuminators, goldsmiths, and sculpture in wood and stone—could rely on the trade networks that brought raw materials to these cities.
-Painters and sculptors established their own workshops and joined guilds that regulated the quality of their products, the prices for which they could be sold, as well as license those allowed to practice these crafts.
-The towns themselves often acted as a patrons, often commissioning sculpture and coats-of-arms for their municipal buildings.
+Craftsmen of all types—including painters, tapestry manufacturers, manuscript illuminators, goldsmiths, and sculptors in wood and stone—could rely on the trade networks that brought raw materials to these cities.
+Painters and sculptors established their own workshops and joined guilds that regulated the quality of their products and the prices for which they could be sold as well as licensed those allowed to practice these crafts.
+The towns themselves often acted as patrons, often commissioning sculptures and coats-of-arms for their municipal buildings.
 Particularly wealthy citizens also acted as patrons for some of the most famous Flemish paintings: Hubert and Jan van Eyck’s famous Ghent Altarpiece, made in 1432 for Ghent’s cathedral of Saint Bavo, was financed by the Ghent merchant Jodocus Vijd; the Italian banker and Bruges resident Tommaso Portinari was the patron of van der Goes’s Portinari Altarpiece; whereas the guild of archers of Leuven commissioned van der Weyden’s Descent from the Cross.

-The Flemish towns therefore functioned as a crucible for both the highly specialized workshop labor needed to produce high-quality paintings, goldwork, textiles, and sculptures, and for the wealthy patrons that the craftsmen relied on.
-The fifteenth-century efflorescence of art in Flanders also coincided with the demographic recovery after the shock of the Black plague in the mid-fourteenth century.
+The Flemish towns, therefore, functioned as a crucible for both the highly specialized workshop labor needed to produce high-quality paintings, goldwork, textiles, and sculptures, and for the wealthy patrons that the craftsmen relied on.
+The 15th-century efflorescence of art in Flanders also coincided with the demographic recovery after the shock of the Black plague in the mid-14th century.
 In addition, the wars between France and England, which had slowed the Flemish economy, gradually subsided during this period.
 But these were not the only factors in the development of Flemish visual art.
 Another major source of patronage came from the Burgundian court.

-Detail showing a street in Ghent, Jan van Eyck, from the Annunciation scene in the Ghent Altarpiece (closed) after restoration, 1432 (Saint Bavo’s cathedral, Ghent)
+A street in Ghent (detail), Jan van Eyck, from the Annunciation scene in the Ghent Altarpiece (closed) after restoration, 1432 (Saint Bavo’s Cathedral, Ghent)

 Part of the Burgundian court